sclorg/rails-ex/README.md

 4. Navigate to your repository on GitHub and click on repository settings > webhooks
 5. Paste your copied webhook url provided by OpenShift - Thats it!
 6. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to OpenShift to verify it can reach the server.

+#### Enabling the Blog example
+In order to access the example blog application, you have to remove the `public/index.html` which serves as the welcome page and rebuild the application.
+Another option is to make a request directly to `/articles` which will give you access to the blog.

+The username/pw used for authentication in this application are openshift/secret.

 ###License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to [CC0](http://creativecommons.org/publicdomain/zero/1.0/).